vishwajayawickrama/Telco_Churn-MLFlow-PySpark-AirFlow-/Readme.md

-# Telco Customer Churn Prediction
+# Telco Customer Churn Prediction - Pandas & Scikit Learn Version

 A comprehensive machine learning project to predict customer churn for a telecommunications company using advanced data pipelines and multiple ML algorithms.